Does Skin Needling really work?

 Count on this lasting about 30 minutes.

-So even though your skin needling session may only last 45 minutes, you will probably need to block 1 – 1 1/2 hours out on your schedule.
+So even though your skin needling session may only last 45 minutes, you will probably need to block about an hour out of your schedule.

 How long does skin needling last?